christabella/code-test/README.md

 ```

 ## Backend (Go)
-To run the HTTP server, cd into root directory and run `./httpserver`.

 1. Accept post requests
 2. Map request JSON body to relevant sections of the Data struct
 3. Print the struct at trace level for each stage of it's construction